2/18/2025

 Gus Richard

 Yes, thanks for letting me ask more questions.
-I appreciate it.
-And, you know, great, great results, guys.
-Just tell you mentioned, you know, your architecture, agnostic risk arm x86.
-And I'm kind of surprised to hear you list x86 in other, you know, can you talk about the reasons you might be involved with that particular architecture?
+I appreciate it, and, you know, great results, guys.
+Just, Charlie, you mentioned, you know, your architecture agnostic risk arm x86, and I'm kind of surprised to hear you list x86.
+You know, can you talk about the reasons you might be involved with that particular architecture?

 speaker

+BC chipsets.
 I'm sorry, say again?
 PC chipsets.
 Oh, okay.
-So we're in some PC chipset designs.
+So we are in some PC chipset designs.
 Got it.
-And then you also mentioned
+And then you also mentioned multiple NOCs per design.

 speaker